LiberAI/NSpM/gsoc/anand/pipeline_3/utility/Test_Fixer/readme.md

 - Frequency Thresholding: The vocabulary in the test set is present in the train set for a given number of times.

-To run the code just run the following command:
+To run the code, download the files from [here](https://nspm-models.s3.eu-west-2.amazonaws.com/misc/anand-pipeline_3-Test_Fixer-files.zip), then run the following command:

 ```python
 python text_fixer.py